-Best Grants to Pay Off Student Loans
+Best Free Grants to Pay Off Student Loans

-Nurse Corps Loan Repayment Program
+Nurse Corps Grant

-National Institute of Mental Health Loan Repayment Program
+National Institute of Mental Health

-This program will repay up to $35,000 of your student loan debt per year, in exchange for two years of qualified research funded by a U.S.-based nonprofit organization.
-Another bonus?
-These loan benefits are on top of the salary you’d receive for your research.
+This grant program will repay up to $50,000 of student loan debt per year, in exchange for two years of qualified research funded by a U.S.-based nonprofit organization.
+They also reimburse federal and state taxes resulting from the repayment award.

 Public Service Student Loan Forgiveness